Garage Door Repair FAQ — Southlake, TX

 What causes a garage door to come off its track?

 The most common cause is a broken cable.
 When a cable snaps on one side, that side of the door drops and the rollers pop out of the track.
-A broken spring can do the same thing — if the spring fails while the door is moving, it comes down unevenly and hard.
-Other causes include a roller that collapses under load, a track section that was bent by an impact (backing into the door, or something falling on it), and debris in the track path.
+A broken spring can do the same thing.
+If the spring fails while the door is moving, it comes down unevenly and hard.
+Other causes include a roller that collapses under load, a track section bent by an impact (backing into the door, or something falling on it), and debris in the track path.
 The door coming off is usually a symptom.
 We find the cause first, because fixing the track without fixing what broke it means it comes off again.

 Call (817) 646-5612 for same-day off-track repair.